preslavmihaylov/booknotes/architecture/clean-architecture/part-2/README.md

 ### Immutability and architecture
 The great benefit of immutability is that it saves us from all possible concurrency problems - race conditions, deadlocks, etc.

-If variabls aren't mutated, there can't be any concurrency issues.
+If variables aren't mutated, there can't be any concurrency issues.
 This makes developing programs for multiple processors/threads much easier.

 Total immutability, however, is only practical if one has infinite storage and infinite processor speed.
 Hence, in order for this to be practical, certain compromises need to be done.